 If you have any questions about using emphasis in photography composition, let us know in the comments.

-Also, we love good news, so if our composition tips have helped you to understand how to use emphasis in photography, share that too.
+Also, I love good news, so if my composition tips have helped you to understand how to use emphasis in photography, share that too.